petsc/petsc/doc/manual/dmplex.rst

 Representing Unstructured Grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main advantage of DMPlex in representing topology is that it
+The main advantage of ``DMPLEX`` in representing topology is that it
 treats all the different pieces of a mesh, e.g. cells, faces, edges, and
-vertices, in exactly the same way.
-This allows the interface to be very
+vertices, in the same way.
+This allows the interface to be
 small and simple, while remaining flexible and general.
 This also allows
 “dimension independent programming”, which means that the same algorithm
 can be used unchanged for meshes of different shapes and dimensions.

-All pieces of the mesh (vertices, edges, faces, and cells) are treated as *points*, which are identified by
+All pieces of the mesh (vertices, edges, faces, and cells) are treated as *points*, which are each identified by a
-``PetscInt``\ s.
+``PetscInt``.
 A mesh is built by relating points to other points, in
 particular specifying a “covering” relation among the points.
 For
 example, an edge is defined by being covered by two vertices, and a
 triangle can be defined by being covered by three edges (or even by
 three vertices).
-In fact, this structure has been known for a long time.
-It is a `Hasse Diagram <http://en.wikipedia.org/wiki/Hasse_diagram>`__, which is a
+This structure is known as a `Hasse Diagram <http://en.wikipedia.org/wiki/Hasse_diagram>`__, which is a
 Directed Acyclic Graph (DAG) representing a cell complex using the
 covering relation.
 The graph edges represent the relation, which also
 encodes a partially ordered set (poset).